imker25/gpsa/ReadMe.md

 ### Hints for VSCode Users

-If you use [VS Code](https://code.visualstudio.com/) for GO development, you might find the following example settings usefull.
+If you use [VS Code](https://code.visualstudio.com/) for GO development, you might find the following example settings useful.

 The ```tasks.json```: